alionour/Udagram/README.md

 AWS_SECRET_ACCESS_KEY=SECRTb2PhXaXSOou
 JWT_SECRET=SECRET
 ```
-4. From the root of the repo, navigate udagram-api folder `cd starter/udagram-api` to install the node_modules `npm install`.
+1. From the root of the repo, navigate udagram-api folder `cd udagram-api` to install the node_modules `npm install`.
 After installation is done start the api in dev mode with `npm run dev`.
-5. Without closing the terminal in step 1, navigate to the udagram-frontend `cd starter/udagram-frontend` to intall the node_modules `npm install`.
+2. Without closing the terminal in step 1, navigate to the udagram-frontend `cd udagram-frontend` to intall the node_modules `npm install`.
 After installation is done start the api in dev mode with `npm run start`.

 ## Testing